-Q. Engagement of Investment Managers.
-The Director of Finance may engage one of more qualified firms to provide discretionary investment management services in compliance with this Policy for HRSD.
-All investment management firms who desire to provide investment services to HRSD will be provided with current copies of HRSD's Investment Policy.
+- Q. Engagement of Investment Managers.
+The Chief Financial Officer may engage one of more qualified firms to provide discretionary investment management services in compliance with this Policy for HRSD.
+All investment management firms that desire to provide investment services to HRSD will be provided with current copies of HRSD's Investment Policy.
 Before an organization can provide investment services to HRSD, it must confirm in writing that it has received and reviewed HRSD's Investment Policy.
-The Director of Finance will conduct appropriate due diligence in the selection of qualified investment management firms and will periodically confirm a manager's qualifications by visiting that manager's operational facilities that provide services to HRSD.
+The Chief Financial Officer will conduct appropriate due diligence in the selection of qualified investment management firms and will periodically confirm a manager's qualifications by visiting that manager's operational facilities that provide services to HRSD. - (1) Only firms meeting the following requirements will be eligible to serve as investment manager for HRSD: - (a) Must be registered with the SEC under the Investment Advisers Act of 1940: - (b) Must provide to HRSD an annual updated copy of Form ADV, Part II; - (c) Must be registered to conduct business in the Commonwealth of Virginia; and - (d) Must have proven experience in providing investment management services under Code of Virginia Sections 2.2-4500 et seq.